drinksnpics/drinksNpicsDocs/DNP_SRS.md

 * The app will allow to register and manage a user profile.

 #### Admin Application
 This application could be more complex, as it handles more activities than the app.

-This application must have the following components.
+The administrator app must have the following components.

 * A quick dashboard displaying the cinema's most important data as the home page.
 * Require a login to perform any change or make any consult to the servers.